 10. Focus on Strengths

 As a business, you should focus on your strength and strength only.
 If you are producing two products or services and if one of them is bad, you should get rid of that and focus on improving the one that you are already good at.
-This might create temporary void in your business in terms of profit, but this will help you have a service or product which is better than anybody out there.
+This might create a temporary void in your business in terms of profit, but this will help you have a service or product which is better than anybody out there.

 11. Continue Learning

 Never stop the learning process.
-No matter whether you are new or ten years old into the industry, there is something new happening every other day and you should always keep on learning.
-It is knowledge that matters the most at the end of the day and there is nothing that can compete against it.
+No matter whether you are new or ten years old in the industry, there is something new happening every other day and you should always keep on learning.
+It is the knowledge that matters the most at the end of the day and there is nothing that can compete against it.